- give the agent context to inform the rest of the phone call

 JSON schema must be an object

-- this is so we can use JSON to send over parameters to the user’s API.
+- this is so we can use JSON to send over parameters to the user’s API.description

 Field